 I’ve talked a lot about why we should learn how to make clothes last longer so that we can keep using them instead of buying new things all the time.
 It’s becoming and social and ecological imperative that we stop throwing away our clothes too quickly.
 Fast fashion is taking advantage of people and the earth.

 But that doesn’t mean that you can never declutter your closet.
+What you weat matters and you don’t want to wear things that are tattered or stained.
 You may need to let go of clothes if they no longer fit you, you never wear them because they are uncomfortable or they just don’t fit your style anymore.

 We must go through our wardrobes periodically to simplify them because a crowded closet can cause us stress, guilt, and decision fatigue.